 - i.
-Respond to the goals and objectives of the OurRFP Process and Community Feedback; - ii.
-Respond to the goals and objectives of the Planning and Zoning Framework: - iii.
-Respond to the goals and objectives of the Transportation Planning Framework; - iv.
-Respond to the goals and objectives of the Public Space Framework; - v.
-Improve the quality of life for the surrounding neighborhood; - vi.
-Development of a New Library, New Community Center, and Temporary Library Facility; - vii.
-Maximize housing opportunities; - viii.
-Maximize the highest density allowable for the Development Parcel through matter-of-right development; - ix.
-Create job opportunities and/or apprenticeship programs for District of Columbia residents-particularly for District of Columbia residents within 1-mile of the Development Parcel-and exceed the requirements of the CBE Act (which requirements are detailed in the "First Source" and "Certified Business Enterprises" sub-sections of the "Common Requirements" section); - x.
-In addition to proposing terms to satisfy the "Equitable Development Focus" section, promote social equity generally, including, but not limited to, as applicable, prioritizing and including community-serving retail and fresh food access; and - xi.
+Respond to the goals and objectives of the Comprehensive Plan; - ii.
+Improve the quality of life for the surrounding neighborhood; - iii.
+Address stakeholder concerns and requirements; - iv.
+Address community preferences: - v.
+Deliver a Temporary Fire Station (if applicable), the New Fire Station, and the Museum pursuant to the requirements outlined in this RFP; - vi.
+Maximize the highest density allowable for the Development Parcels; Respondent may consider matter-of-right development, pursuit of a map amendment, or-if applicable-a Planned Unit Development ("PUD"); - vii.
+Create job opportunities and/or apprenticeship programs for District of Columbia residents-particularly for District of Columbia residents within 1-mile of the Development Parcels-and exceed the requirements of the CBE Act (which requirements are detailed in the "First Source" and "Certified Business Enterprises" sub-sections of the "Common Requirements" section); - viii.
+In addition to proposing terms to satisfy the "Equitable Development Focus" section, promote social equity generally, including, but not limited to, as applicable, prioritizing and including community-serving retail and fresh food access; and - ix.
 Any other additional goals identified throughout this RFP and any other District policy documents.